OIT - Knowledge Base

 - determine the person or group who shall serve as the preparer of each tenure file (see definition of "preparer" above).

-Concurrently, the president or designee, in consultation with the academic deans and the Chair of the University Tenure Committee, shall prepare a calendar for each forthcoming tenure review that provides adequate time for all parties to examine the tenure file and prepare their recommendations.
+Concurrently, the Provost, in consultation with the academic deans and the Chair of the University Tenure Committee, shall prepare a calendar for each forthcoming tenure review that provides adequate time for all parties to examine the tenure file and prepare their recommendations.
 Copies of the list of tenure candidates, preparers, and the calendars for reviews will be provided to the academic deans, academic vice president, and University Tenure Committee.
 Likewise, a copy of the review calendar along with the name of the corresponding file preparer and candidate will be given to each candidate and file preparer.
 In exceptional circumstances (e.g., a presidential recommendation of tenure upon initial appointment), flexibility in scheduling is permissible.

 - Taking care to allow the candidate time to complete the tasks required, the preparer will send a memorandum to the candidate outlining the candidate's rights and responsibilities with respect to the preparation of the tenure file.
 Specifically, this memorandum should advise the candidate to review these "faculty policies."
 The memorandum must ask the candidate: